erc-dharma/project-documentation/website/index.md

-# Digital Sources for the History of the Hindu, Buddhist and Jain Ecumenes of South and Southeast Asia
+# Digital Sources for the History of South and Southeast Asia

 <!--

+to be followed by explanation that we cover almost exlcusively premodern sources in Indic scripts, meaning to the nbearly complete exclusion of sources in Arabic script

+Digital Sources for the History of the Hindu, Buddhist and Jain Ecumenes of South and Southeast Asia

 Digital Sources for the History of the Sanskrit Cosmopolis

-Digital Sources for the History of South and Southeast Asia
-	followed by explanation that we cover almost exlcysively premodern sources in Indic scripts, meaning to the nbearly complete exclusion of sources in Arabic script

 -->